noidedmedia/ImageHex/README.md

 3. Once we push this up to Heroku, we're going to create a new branch called develop.
 Please, use that for develop work, and only let Anthony or Connor actually push up changes.
+4. Set up the DB according to the config file.